facebook/react-native-website/docs/contributing.md

 * Browse [Stack Overflow](https://stackoverflow.com/questions/tagged/react-native) and answer questions.
 This will help you get familiarized with common pitfalls or misunderstandings, which can be useful when contributing updates to the documentation.
 * Take a look at the [features requested](https://react-native.canny.io/feature-requests) by others in the community and consider opening a pull request if you see something you want to work on.

 Contributions are very welcome.
-If you think you need help planning your contribution, please hop into [#react-native](https://discord.gg/0ZcbPKXt5bZjGY5n) and let people know you're looking for a mentor.
+If you think you need help to plain your contribution, please hop into [#react-native](https://discord.gg/0ZcbPKXt5bZjGY5n) and let people know you're looking for a mentor.

 Core contributors to React Native meet monthly and post their meeting notes on the [React Native blog](https://facebook.github.io/react-native/blog).
 You can also find ad hoc discussions in the [React Native Core Contributors](https://www.facebook.com/groups/reactnativeoss/) Facebook group.